 Hamilton is also home to a growing number of local shops to visit for a uniquely memorable shopping experience.
 Featuring Canadian-made products has been a mandate for many, including White Elephant, a staple to James Street North which also has a second location in Westdale.
 Dakota Mae is another longstanding keystone of the local fashion scene and a proud Hamiltonian, also located in Westdale.
 Over on Locke Street, garments, beauty products and style tips from Sexton and the City have even appeared on national television.
 And don’t miss long-time fashion destination Milli on Main & Pearl in Hamilton.
 Milli has been in Hamilton for 50+ years, continues to stay current by curating fashion and products from Canada and around the globe.

-For more vintage, look no further than Girl On The Wing (also home to many popular contemporary brands and household items), Vintagesoulgeek (a heavenly selection of clothing and jewellery), Hawk & Sparrow (combining new and vintage), and Thrifty Designer (repurposing vintage items to give them new life).
+For more vintage, look no further than Girl On The Wing (also home to many popular contemporary brands and household items), Vintagesoulgeek (a heavenly selection of clothing and jewellery), Hawk & Sparrow (combining new and vintage), and Thrifty Designer (repurposing vintage items to give them a new life).

 Kristin Archer is a lifelong Hamiltonian and the blogger behind the popular blog I Heart Hamilton where she inspires every local to “be a tourist in your own city.”
 She’s passionate about discovering her hometown, new experiences and sharing all that Hamilton has to offer.
 Catch Kristin Fridays at 2 p.m. when she hosts “I Heart Hamilton” on 93.3 CFMU and follow her on Twitter and Instagram.
 Kristin’s #MyHamilton blog offers an insider’s look at Hamilton’s buzz-worthy arts and culture scene including James Street North staple Art Crawl, great music festivals and venues, outdoor events, theatre, dance and specialty shopping.